 The immediate aftermath of an auto accident is a critical time period for victims.
 In addition to laying the groundwork for pursuing a compensation claim, it’s also a time when their health may be at its most vulnerable.
 Many victims need medical treatment for their injuries after a car crash to prevent additional complications from occurring.
+In many cases, injuries are masked by post-accident shock.

 One of the most common post auto accident-complications is physical shock.
 There are many types of physical shock, but the type most strongly associated with auto accidents is hypovolemic shock.
 People who experience hypovolemic shock are at risk of internal organ damage and even death due to lack of blood flow throughout their bodies.